rodneyshupe/Cookbook/Recipes/Dips-Salsa-Chutneys/Hummus.rst

    -  2 quarts water
    -  1/8 teaspoon baking soda

-- Day before: Pick through and rinse dried chickpeas.
-Place beans in large bowl, cover with 1 quart water, and soak overnight.
+- Day before: Pick through and rinse the dried chickpeas.
+Place the beans in a large bowl, cover with 1 quart water, and soak overnight.
 Drain.
-   Bring beans, baking soda, and 1 quart water to boil in large saucepan over high heat.
-Reduce heat to low and simmer gently, stirring occasionally, until beans are tender, about 1 hour.
+   Bring the beans, baking soda, and 1 quart water to a boil in a large saucepan over high heat.
+Reduce heat to low and simmer gently, stirring occasionally, until the beans are tender, about 1 hour.
 Drain, reserving 1/4 cup bean cooking water, and cool.
-- In step 1, combine lemon juice with 1/4 cup reserved bean cooking water.
+- In step 1, combine the lemon juice with 1/4 cup reserved bean cooking water.

 Hummus with Smoked Paprika